Why Wearing Proper Pickleball Shoes Matters for Performance and Safety

-It is important to find shoes that fit you properly in order to avoid a variety of different foot problems.
+Finding a properly-fitting shoe is important in reducing injuries and preventing foot problems.
 For more information about treatment, contact one of our podiatrists from Save Your Soles. our doctors will treat your foot and ankle needs.

 Proper Shoe Fitting